Evaluation measures (information retrieval): Background

 Cyril Cleverdon, Librarian of the College of Aeronautics, Cranfield, England, began a series of experiments of print indexing and retrieval methods in what is known as the Cranfield paradigm, or Cranfield tests, which set the standard for IR evaluation measures for many years.
-Cranfied developed a test called ‘known-item searching’ - to check whether an IR system returned the documents that were known to be relevant or correct for a given search.
-Cranfield’s experiments established a number of key aspects required for IR evaluation: a test collection, a set of queries and a set of pre-determined relevant items which combined would determine precision and recall.
+Cleverdon developed a test called ‘known-item searching’ - to check whether an IR system returned the documents that were known to be relevant or correct for a given search.
+Cleverdon’s experiments established a number of key aspects required for IR evaluation: a test collection, a set of queries and a set of pre-determined relevant items which combined would determine precision and recall.

 Cleverdon's approach formed a blueprint for the successful Text Retrieval Conference series that began in 1992.

 Applications

 Evaluation of IR systems is central to the success of any search engine including internet search, website search, databases and library catalogues.
 Evaluations measures are used in studies of information behaviour, usability testing, business costs and efficiency assessments.
 Measuring the effectiveness of IR systems has been the main focus of IR research, based on test collections combined with evaluation measures.
 A number of academic conferences have been established that focus specifically on evaluation measures including the Text Retrieval Conference (TREC), Conference and Labs of the Evaluation Forum (CLEF) and NTCIR.